castleproject/Windsor/docs/aspnetcore-facility.md

 case of [ILoggerFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.iloggerfactory?view=aspnetcore-2.0) mentioned earlier, you will notice it is not installed anywhere in the Startup.cs example below.

-You also have an optional extension for validating that you don't have any types installed from the 'Microsoft.AspNetCore' called `ValidateConfiguration`.
+You also have an optional extension for validating that you don't have any types installed from the 'Microsoft.AspNetCore' called `AssertNoAspNetCoreRegistrations`.
 This could optionally be called from a unit test or you can add it to your Startup to guard against this at runtime.

 ## What do I need to set it up?